UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 ## 6) Example Navigator Files in Competition Folders

-This section describes the example navigator files provided in the package and demonstrates how they are executed.
+This section describes the example navigator files provided in the package and demonstrates how they are executed

 ### 6.1 QCar2 Navigator

-A Stanley controller is implemented in the example navigator to autonomously drive QCar2 from a specified start node to a target node.
+A Stanley controller is implemented in the example navigator to autonomously drive QCar2 from a specified start node to a target node

 Users can provide:

 - start node
 - target node
 - desired velocity